 No blog about indoor plants would be complete without a post on the classic Philodendron cordatum.
-This heart-shaped and shiny, deep-green leafed vine has lived in many home for over a century.
+This heart-shaped and shiny, deep-green leafed vine has lived in many homes for over a century.
 It's one of the easiest houseplants to keep and a very forgiving one.
-If you neglect it for awhile it will bounce right back, once you get back on track, with its care.
+If you neglect it for awhile it will bounce right back, with the correct care.

-This beauty was just waiting to be sold, when I saw it at a great florist nearby to see what was new.
-Although, it's known in horticulture as Philodendron cordatum, its official botanical name is Philodendron oxycardium.
+When I stopped by a great nearby florist, I saw this beauty, just waiting to be sold.
+Although it's known in horticulture as Philodendron cordatum, its official botanical name is Philodendron oxycardium.
 It is indigenous to Puerto Rico, Jamaica and Central America.

 It can be grown in a hanging basket or as a floor plant in a container with a piece of bark, or mossed poles to grow up on.
 It grows well in water, too.